 other specialty paint brushes

-a box of plastic sand which bags (for wet paint brushes)
+a box of plastic sandwich bags (to store wet paint brushes)

-plastic wrap (for wet paint brushes or trays)
+plastic wrap (for wet paint brushes or to cover trays)

 high density sponge roller – useful for glass

 scissors – helpful to reduce the footprint of the outer stencil in tight areas

 stencil spray adhesive – optional

 paint of choice (I use Fusion Mineral Paint)

 storage means for stencils (I created a trolly you will see below)

 storage for paint supplies nearby